mikndotdev/mikandev-docs/src/content/docs/legal/privacy.md

 For the purposes of this Privacy Policy:

 - __Account__ means a unique account created for You to access our Service or parts of our Service.
-- __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
+- __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means a strategic partnership with MikanDev.